|Located at:||FFCA - Learning Centre|

 It’s…..” about teaching writing and the gritty particulars of teaching adolescents.
 But it is also the planning, the thinking, the writing, the journey…...”

 What makes the single biggest difference to student writers?
 When the invisible machinery of your writing processes is made visible to them.
 Do you want to engage students in writing in all subjects?
 Do you want to empower independent writers?
 What is interdisciplinary writing and what does that look like in my class?
-If you have ever asked yourself these sorts of questions, spend an afternoon with like-minded teachers and explore:
+If you have ever asked yourself these sorts of questions, spend an afternoon with a small group of like-minded teachers and explore:

 This learning opportunity is being offered through curriculum implementation funding from Alberta Education.